-- (a) To receive pay for accrued holiday and vacation time, a two (2) week written notice must be turned into the director. - (b) You may not take vacation time during this two (2) week period, this would have to be agreeable with the county.
-It shall be the County's option to require the notice to be worked. - (c) Equipment should be returned in the following manner before the last payroll check will be issued.
+- (a) To receive pay for accrued holiday and vacation time, a two (2) week written notice must be turned into the director, which includes the day in which the end of employment is to be effective. - (b) You may not take vacation time during this two (2) week period, without prior approval.
+It shall be the County's option to require the notice to be worked. - (c) Equipment should be brought and turned in on the last day worked.
 Administration will provide a detailed list of returnable items.
 All equipment will be turned into the administration office.
-It is recommended that all equipment be brought and turned in on last day worked.
 All clothing should be hung on separate hangers.
-This includes:

-- 1) Uniforms

-- 2) Coats

-- 3) Class-A Uniforms

-- 4) Any and all other County issued clothing, equipment, ID's or nametags
+This includes: - i.
+Uniforms - ii.
+Coats - iii.
+Class-A Uniforms - iv.
+Any and all other County issued clothing, equipment, ID's or nametags

 Section 4.
-Part-time Employment
+Part-Time Employment